Signed in as:

 For questions specific to your context, email

-You already mow, blow, and feed your yard; why not eat from it too?
+Your yard already takes energy and resources, why not let it give back?
 If you need a bush, plant a blueberry.
 If you need a shrub, plant an elderberry.
 Need a groundcover?
 Try strawberries or sweet potatoes.
 And please, for the love of Nature, replace that Bradford pear with a persimmon.
 Edible landscaping hides food in plain sight; replacing your ornamental landscaping with productive and nourishing alternatives that are as beautiful to you and infinitely more attractive to birds and bees.

 Also known as a forest garden, a food forest is a landscape inspired by natural forests, layering plants through space and time to create an abundant environment.
 8 major layers include Canopy, Understory, Shrub, Vine, Herbaceous plants, Groundcover, Root, Fungi.
 After the trees are established, food forests take less maintenance and produce more bounty year over year.